budimanjojo/dotfiles-installer/README.md

 - [Powerlevel10K](https://github.com/romkatv/powerlevel10k) as the theme
 - [Zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) for the fish like autosuggestions
-- [Zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) for the fish like syntax highlighting
+- [Zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) for the fish like syntax highlighting This script will also set up your shell colorschemes to `base16-google-dark` using [base16-shell](https://github.com/chriskempson/base16-shell)

 **Vim**
 This script will install [Vim-plug](https://github.com/junegunn/vim-plug) and add these plugins: